By Natalie Buchwald, LMHC | Last Updated: November 20th, 2024

-With millions of Americans dealing with anxiety, stress and other issues, it’s little wonder that self-help is now a $12 billion industry—more prosperous than Major League Baseball.
+With millions of Americans dealing with anxiety, burnout, and other issues, it’s little wonder that self-help is now a $12 billion industry—more prosperous than Major League Baseball.
 For whatever pain, stress or trauma you might be going through right now, you can easily find dozens, if not hundreds, of books on that subject through Amazon or on the shelves of Barnes & Noble.

 While some of those books may be truly helpful, we don’t always have the bandwidth for them when we’re hurting.
 Many of us have neither the time nor the patience to scour those books for the answers we need.
 And if we chased after every book that claimed to have the secret to happiness, we’d be flat broke.